heungjae/actifio/sky/oracle/install.md

 Each Oracle database to be protected must be up and running:
 `ps –ef | grep pmon`

-The Oracle database SID entry must be in the /etc/oratab (or, /var/opt/oracle/oratab) file.
+The Oracle database SID entry must be in the **/etc/oratab** (or, /var/opt/oracle/oratab) file.
 For a database named “prod”, the entry looks like:
 `prod:/home/oracle/app/oracle/product/11.1.0/db_1:Y`

 The listener process must be up and running:
 `ps –ef | grep tns`

+lsnrctl status to ensure the listener is running.
+If it's down, lsnrctl start will read the **$TNS_ADMIN/listener.ora** (under the grid or oracle user) and start the tnslsnr process.

 #### Preparing for protection